-German bunkers are fascinating relics of World War II, providing evidence of Nazi Germany’s military engineering and defensive strategy during the conflict.
-In this article, we’ll explore the history of German bunkers, their role during the war, and their legacy today.
+German bunkers are fascinating remnants of World War II, bearing witness to Nazi Germany's military engineering and defensive strategy during the conflict.
+In this article, we will explore the history of German bunkers, their role during the war, and their legacy today.

 Chapter 1: The History of German Bunkers